 On the left, the Biltmore opened in 1923, a design by the New York firm Schultz & Weaver.
 They also did the Biltmore Theatre around the corner on 5th and the Jonathan Club on Figueroa St. The building to the right of the Auditorium with the flag is the Title Guarantee Building, a 1930 design by Parkinson and Parkinson.
 Across Hill St. farther to the right, the brown building is the Pershing Square Building, dating from 1924.

-c.1939 - Looking west on 5th toward the Auditorium's new facade.
-Thanks to Ken McIntyre for finding the photo for a post on the Photos of Los Angeles Facebook page.
+c.1939 - Looking west on 5th toward the Auditorium's new facade designed by Claud Beelman.
+Thanks to Ken McIntyre for finding the photo for a post on the Photos of Los Angeles Facebook group.
 Joe Vogel notes that across Olive the San Carlos Hotel still has its original facade.

 1940s? - North across Pershing Square.
 Note Claud Beelman's 1938 vintage moderne facade on the Auditorium.
 It's a card in the Elizabeth Fuller collection on Flickr.

 1940s - A Temple Baptist Church card from Jeffrey Carlson's collection.

 1940s - North on Olive.
 It's a card from Elizabeth Fuller's great collection on Flickr.
 Thanks, Elizabeth!

 1948 - Looking south on Olive toward 5th on a smoggy day in January.
 It's a L.A.
 Examiner photo in the USC Digital Library collection.

 1948 - A view east on 5th.
 The marquee is advertising the July world premiere of the opera "Magdalena."
 Thanks to Sean Ault for locating the photo in the RTD collection.

 1948 - The 5th St. entrance.
 Note a bit of the neon for the San Carlos Hotel in the next block.
 It's a Los Angeles Public Library photo.